apache/couchdb/src/docs/src/ddocs/nouveau.rst

     analysis.
 The value is returned with search results but you cannot search, sort, range or facet over a stored field.

+.. warning:: the type of any specific field is determined by the first index
+             call.
+Attempts to index a different type into the same field will throw an exception and prevent the index from building.

 Index functions
 ===============